DonyorM/weresync/docs/source/weresync.rst

      - -r RSYNC_ARGS
      - The arguments to be passed to the rsync instance used to copy files.
      - -aAXxvH --delete
-   * - --lvm
+   * - --lvm SOURCE [TARGET]
      - -l
-     - If passed, both the target and the source drive will be treated as logical volume groups.
+     - This argument expects either one or two arguments specifying the logical volume groups to copy from and to, respectively.
+If no target VG is passed, WereSync will use the VG SOURCE-copy.
+If the target does not exist, WereSync will create it.
      - Both the target and source are treated as block devices
    * - --bootloader BOOTLOADER
      - -L BOOTLOADER